THE ULTIMATE HAMSTRINGS WORKOUT GUIDE

 STANDING CUFF KICKBACKS

-HOW TO DO IT: Here’s an exercise you can do using your ankles with equipment.
+- Here’s an exercise you can do using your ankles with equipment.
 Take an ankle cuff, attach it to a cable machine, and put it around one of your ankles.
-Maintain a strong posture as you kick back against the resistance.
-Slowly, return to the starting position.

 WHAT MAKES IT EFFECTIVE: This exercise provides key resistance to ensure overload that can create muscle growth.
 If you want to build muscle, be sure to take your time with the reps, giving yourself about a minute to complete one set.
 Lighter weight works well here but be sure to use secure straps for your ankles regardless of the weight load.
 If you notice ankle tightness before the exercise, go through some basic ankle stretches such as Ankle Circles and Standing Heel Lifts.